Simba Cement Uganda Limited

 Simba Cement Uganda Limited (SCUL), also National Cement Company Uganda, is a cement manufacturer in Uganda.
 It is a subsidiary of National Cement Company Limited, the construction materials manufacturer based in Kenya.
-National Cement is itself a subsidiary of the Devki Group of Companies.
+National Cement is a subsidiary of the Devki Group of Companies.

 Location

-The factories and main offices of SCUL are located off of the Tororo–Mbale Road, in Nyakesi Village, Nyakesi Parish, Rubongi sub-county, in Tororo District, approximately 9 km, by road north of the central business district of the town of Tororo.
+The factories and main offices of SCUL are located off of the Tororo–Mbale Road, in Nyakesi Village, Nyakesi Parish, Rubongi sub-county, in Tororo District, approximately 9 km by road north of the central business district of the town of Tororo.
 The coordinates of the Simba Cement Uganda Limited Complex are: 0°44'05.0"N, 34°11'02.0"E (Latitude:0.734709; Longitude:34.183878).

 Overview

 The new cement factory has an installed production capacity of one million metric tonnes annually.
 It was developed at an estimated cost of US$185 million.
-Other credible sources have estimated cost at US$199 million.
+Other credible sources have estimated the cost at US$199 million.
 Commercial production started during the first half of 2018.
 Installed capacity production is 3,000 metric tonnes daily, which translates to about 800,000 metric tonnes annually.